jnozzi/cocoadev.com/markdown/MultipleToolbars.md

-I'm trying to create a document window with one toolbar for each of its major modes, like General/XCode.
+I'm trying to create a document window with one toolbar for each of its major modes, like XCode.

 I've approached the problem by creating (and retaining) two different toolbar instances.
 I implemented the basic delegate methods, providing a different set of allowed / default item identifiers depending on the toolbar.
 I swap the toolbars using     [window setToolbar:toolbar]; when the document's mode changes.

 The problem is that, in certain circumstances, the following error occurs while swapping the toolbar (but not on the setToolbar: line, this is somewhere in the Cocoa frameworks):

-    *** General/NSRunLoop ignoring exception **** -General/[NSCFArray addObject:]: attempt to insert nil' that raised during posting of delayed perform with target 550a0f0 and selector '_doDelayedValidateVisibleToolbarItems'
+    *** NSRunLoop ignoring exception **** -[NSCFArray addObject:]: attempt to insert nil' that raised during posting of delayed perform with target 550a0f0 and selector '_doDelayedValidateVisibleToolbarItems'

 At this point, the toolbar that was switched to is missing items where it wasn't before.
 It's important to note (because I think this may be part of - if not all of - the problem): Both toolbars share some items - and the shared items are the ones that *stay* during the erroneous swap while the non-shared ones are the ones that disappear.